SerenityOS/serenity/Base/usr/share/man/man1/GMLPlayground.md

 ## Description

-Playground facilitates development of graphical user interfaces (GUI) for Serenity applications using GUI Markup Language (GML) to compose a layout for GUI widgets and set widget attributes.
+GML Playground facilitates development of graphical user interfaces (GUI) for Serenity applications using GUI Markup Language (GML) to compose a layout for GUI widgets and set widget attributes.